pyforlunch/Storyforge/README.md

-# StoryForge — AI Jira Story Extractor
+# StoryForge — Jira Stories from Meeting transcripts

 > Turn meeting transcripts into Jira-ready user stories, action items, and bugs in seconds.